agarnitin86/agarnitin86.github.io/_posts/2019-11-23-coreference-resolution.markdown

 ---
 layout: post
-title:  "Anaphora resolution for binary entities using BERT"
+title:  "Anaphora resolution for binary entities using BERT - Part-1"
 date:   2019-11-23 17:49:34
 categories: nlp, coreference resolution
 ---

-**Anaphora resolution** is the task of finding all expressions that refer to the same entity in a text.
-It is an important step for a lot of higher level NLP tasks that involve natural language understanding such as document summarization, question answering, and information extraction.
-Putting in simple words, it can be defined as the task of resolving pronouns like *he, she, you, me, I, we, us, this, them, that, etc* to their matching entity in given context.
-Context here can be same sentence, paragraph or a larger piece of text.
+***Anaphora resolution*** *can be defined as the task of resolving pronouns like* ***he, she, you, me, I, we, us, this, them, that, etc*** *to their matching entity in given context.* Context here can be same sentence, paragraph or a larger piece of text.
 Entity can be a named entity like name of person, place, organization, etc, or in more complex settings it can be noun phrase, verb phrase, sentence, or even whole paragraph.
-Presence of
+It may not be the final task of NLP problems, but, it is an important task for many high level NLP tasks such as document summarization, question answering, information extraction, aspect based sentiment analysis, etc.

+For example: "I have been using **<<brand_name>>** since last 4 years. **Their** products are really good."
+To attribute the sentiment of second sentence to <<brand_name>> we will need to resolve **their**, which refers to <<brand_name>>

-Primary types:
+Primary types<sup>[1]</sup>:

 - Pronominal: This is the most common type where a referent is referred by a pronoun.
 Example: "John found the love of his life" where 'his' refers to 'John'.